Azure/azure-iot-sdks/c/serializer/devdoc/serializer_apis.md

 ## WITH_METHOD(methodName, arg1Type, arg1, arg2Type, arg2, ...)

 `WITH_METHOD` introduces a Device Method in the model. `WITH_METHOD` is similar to `WITH_ACTION`: it will result in a user-supplied C function being called.
-The differences are:
-    - return value (Methods return numbers, Actions return values of an enum).
+The main difference is in return value (Methods return a number and a JSON value, Actions return values of an enum).
-    - Methods can return an optional JSON value.

 Arguments:
 -	`methodName` – specifies the method name.